Title and statement of responsibility area

 The calling card sketches and print were donated by Paul Gilbert, a member of the Coleman family, in 2021.

-The 2022.02 watercolour paintings, sketches and photographs were donated by Paul Gilbert, obtained from other members in the Coleman family, in 2022.
+The 2022.02 watercolour paintings, sketches and photographs were donated by Paul Gilbert, who obtained them from other members in the Coleman family, in 2022.

 Scope and content